BackLogers/RYUW122_UWB/README.md

   - The maximum message size is 12 bytes.
   - The tag cannot send messages to the anchor — it can only respond when polled by an anchor.
   - The tag does not know which anchor sent the message — it only receives the content and length.
+- Although this library supports SoftwareSerial, it is strongly recommended to use a hardware UART to ensure reliable communication and correct operation.
-- It is strongly recommended to use the maximum supported baud rate (115200).
+- It is recommended to use the maximum supported baud rate (115200).
 Using lower values can more than double the time required for distance measurement.
 - Note that any change in baud rate is stored in the module’s flash memory.
 Power cycling does **not** restore default settings.
 - When changing parameters stored in flash (e.g., address or mode), the module may become temporarily unresponsive.
 A small delay (handled by the library) is necessary.
 - The maximum distance measurement frequency is approximately 16 Hz.